uk-gov-mirror/nationalarchives.tdr-auth-server/README.md

     * If npm is not installed install [nvm](https://github.com/nvm-sh/nvm#intro) in root directory
     * Once nvm is installed run: `[root directory] $ nvm install 16.5.0`
     * Run the following commands in the root directory:  `[root directory] $ npm install` and `[root directory] $ npm run build-theme`
-        * this will compile the theme sass and copy the static assets to the theme `resource` directory
+        * this will compile the theme sass, copy the static assets to the theme `resource` directory and compile the typescript for WebAuthn.
 4. Build the GovUk Notify spi jar:
     * Navigate to the `govuk-notify-spi` directory: `[root directory] $ cd govuk-notify-spi`
     * In the `govuk-notify-spi` directory run the following command: `sbt assembly`